iafan/hc/README.md

    it is shut down automatically, and the container is killed, so your scripts never get stuck;

-6. Resource-friendliness.
-Container runs only when needed, so when you don't use headless Chrome, it doesn't waste your system resources.
+6. Headless Chrome container runs only for the duration of the command execution, so when you don't need it, it doesn't waste your system resources.

 # Installation